getappmap/install-action/README.md

     # Consult https://appmap.io/docs/add-appmap-to-a-project.html for more information.
     project-type: 'pip'

-    # Command working directory
+    # Command working directory.
+Change this if your project lives in a subdirectory or for monorepo / multi-project support
     # Default: '.'
     directory: /path/to/code

-    # Contents of appmap.yml configuration.
+    # Contents of appmap.yml configuration in a multi-line yaml file.
-    # Default: Automatically generated appmap.yml file
+    # Default: Automatically generated appmap.yml content identified based on project type (aka build framework)
-    appmap-config: custom-appmap.yml
+    appmap-config: |
+      name: project-name
+        packages:
+          - path: src
+        language: python
+        appmap_dir: custom/appmap/dir

     # Build file to be configured, in case of ambiguity.
-This is an advanced option.
     # Default: Automatically identified based on project language
-    build-file: requirements.txt
+    build-file: requirements-dev.txt

-    # Installer name to be used, in case of ambiguity.
-This is an advanced option.
-    # Default: appmap
-    installer-name: custom-appmap-cmd

     # URL to the AppMap tools.
 By default, the latest version will be downloaded and installed.
     # Default: Latest release downloaded from https://github.com/getappmap/appmap-js/releases/
     tools-url: https://github.com/getappmap/appmap-js/releases/download/%40appland%2Fappmap-v3.104.0/appmap-linux-x64